 FOB Segment

-The FOB Segment is now a required segment indicating the type of shipment; CC -- Collect; PP -- Prepaid.
+The FOB Segment is required,indicating the type of shipment; CC -- Collect; PP -- Prepaid.

 N1 Header Segment

-The N1*RE segment indicating the Remit To NAVISTAR Assigned Supplier Code for Invoice Submission is no longer required.
+The N1*RE segment indicating the "Remit To NAVISTAR Assigned Supplier Code for Invoice Submission" is not required.

 REF Header Segment

-NAVISTAR’sillNAVISTARThe REF Header segments have been expanded to include more data related to the identification of the shipment.
-The REF*BM segment which indicates the BILL of Lading Number of the shipment is a MANDATORY segment.
-Failure to submit this segment with the 3050 release will result in the rejection of the transaction and notification of the condition via the 824 transaction from International.
-In that 824 a temporary BOL number will be identified that will be derived from the Shipment Identification Number in the BSN segment.
+NAVISTAR’s Truck Manufacturing Divison use of the REF Header segments include more data related to the identification of the shipment.

+The REF*BM segment which indicates the Bill of Lading Number of the shipment is a MANDATORY segment.
+Failure to submit this segment with the 3050 Release will result in the rejection of the transaction and notification of the condition via the 824 Applications Advice transaction from NAVISTAR.
+In that 824, a temporary BOL number will be identified that will be derived from the Shipment Identification Number in the BSN segment.

-The additional new REF Header segments, although optional, are highly recommended.
+The additional new REF Header segments, although optional, are highly recommended (see examples provided).

 The REF*JA and REF*JE are specific reference segments to be used by suppliers providing sequenced material.

 LIN Detail Segment